Ozleblebici/emarket/README.md

 npm install
 ```
 ### Configuring MySQL Server
-Step 1- If you have MySQL Server and got your password, go down:  (if not GO TO STEP 2)
+**Step 1-** If you have MySQL Server and got your password, go down:  (if not GO TO STEP 2)

 Create a database called `mydb`in local server with givin script or do it with MySql menu options and SKIP STEP 2
 ```
 CREATE DATABASE mydb;
 ```

-Manual way (via MySql Workbench app)
+Manual way (via MySql Workbench app) :

-a) Connect to localhost
+	 1. Connect to localhost
-b) In the MySQL Workbench window that opens, click the Create a new schema in the connected server button on the main toolbar.
+	 2. In the MySQL Workbench window that opens, click the Create a new schema in the connected server button on the main toolbar.
 Then enter the schema name, change the character set and collation if necessary, and click Apply.
-c) In the Apply SQL Script to Database window that opens, click Apply.
+	 3. In the Apply SQL Script to Database window that opens, click Apply.
 Then click Finish.
-d) Check that the database has appeared in the Navigator.
+	 4. Check that the database has appeared in the Navigator.

-THEN DO NOT TOUCH IT.
-DO NOT CREATE ANYTHING IN DB MANUALLY , SKIP STEP 2
+*THEN DO NOT TOUCH IT.
+DO NOT CREATE ANYTHING IN DB MANUALLY , SKIP STEP 2*

-Step 2- To configure MySQL server, use the following command:
+**Step 2-** To configure MySQL server, use the following command:
 ```
 sudo apt-get install mysql-server
 ```